pytorch/rfcs/RFC-00xx-special-functions.md

 * provides much needed standardization to committing future operators to PyTorch.
 * provides an extremely useful set of operators that can and should be used for tricky numerical problems (e.g., implementing challenging distribution functions and gradients) and useful decomposition targets.

-## Table of Contents

 ## Motivation

-### What’s a special function?
+### Special Functions

 There’s no formal definition of a “special function.”
 Colloquially, and for the purpose of this RFC, a special function is a mathematical function that has an established name and notation due to its importance and ubiquity.

-## Special Function Policies

-PyTorch’s mathematical operators should be categorized as either “elementary” or “special.”
-An elementary function is a mathematical function whose corresponding operator is available from the `torch` module.
-A special function is a mathematical function whose corresponding operator is available from the `torch.special` module.
-Regardless of whether an operator implements an elementary or special function, each operator must share the following properties:

-* A name that adheres to the naming policy.
-* A docstring that clearly communicates the following:
-  * A primary definition
-  * Real and complex domains
-  * Real and complex graphs
-* If differentiable, derivtatives for each variable.

 ### Elementary Functions

-Unlike “special functions,”  “elementary functions” have a rigorous definition but, for simplicity, PyTorch uses a simplified definition, categorizing a function as an elementary function if the function is a mathematical function of a single variable (i.e., a unary operator) and the function is one of the following functions or belongs to the following families of functions:
+Unlike “special functions,”  “elementary functions” have a rigorous definition but, for simplicity, PyTorch uses a simplified definition, categorizing a function as an elementary function if the function is one of the following functions or belongs to the following families of functions:

 * Cardinal Functions
 * Dirac delta